Georgia Gwinnett College: Academics

 GGC is accredited by the Southern Association of Colleges and Schools (SACS) and has been so since June 25, 2009.
 In 2018, the college's business school earned Association to Advance Collegiate Schools of Business (AACSB) accreditation.

 The college is classified as a Baccalaureate college.

-GGC offers over 60+ programs of study including 20 majors.
+GGC offers over 60+ programs of study including 21 majors, 22 minors, and 7 certificates.
 The college offers the following degrees: